Daniel7R/Daniel7R/README.md

-- 👋 Hi, I’m Carlos Daniel Rivera (@Daniel7R), I'm a Systems Engineering Student
+- 👋 Hi, I’m Carlos Daniel Rivera (@Daniel7R), I'm a Systems Engineer
 - 👀 I’m interested in learn constantly new things, I really like to study
-- 🌱 I’m currently learning React.js Javascript, Css, Html, Python, java and some databases motor such as PostgreSQL, SQL Serve and MySQL
+- 🌱 I’m currently working with React.js Javascript Typescript, .NET(Azure Functions), Css, Html, Python, java and some databases motor such as MongoDB, SQL Server and MySQL
 - 📫 How to reach me:
   - dr734659@gmail.com
+  - carlosriverarangel7@gmail.com